f5devcentral/f5-agility-labs-xc/docs/class8/lab1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following steps will create an origin pool and http load balancer utilizing Postman to post JSON definitions
 to the Distributed Cloud API.
+For this task you will be using a Windows 10 host that is part of the UDF
+deployment.
+The Windows 10 host has Postman pre-installed to save time in the lab.
+To install and utilize
+postman outside of the lab visit https://www.postman.com/downloads/.

 +---------------------------------------------------------------------------------------------------------------+
 | 1.                                                                                                            |